DevMountain/react-5-afternoon/README.md

 ### Summary

 In this step, we will update the reducer to handle modifying the `propToBeUsedOn` on state.
-We will also configure  `src/components/WizardThree/WizardThree.js` to connect to the store and use an action creator to update the `propToBeUsedOn` on state.
+We will also configure  `src/components/WizardThree/WizardThree.js` to connect to the store and use an action creator to update `propToBeUsedOn` on state.

 ### Instructions